Detection of the number of principal components by extended AIC-type method: Infinite p

 where $\ell^2(k')=(n-1-k')\log \bar{d}_{k'}-\sum_{i=k'+1}^{n-1}\log d_i-(n-k'-2)(n-k'+1)/p$, $\bar{d}_{k'}=\sum_{i=k'+1}^{n-1}d_i/(n-1-k')$.

-Simulations show that, the BFC defined in (\ref{eq:aic2}) is better than the AIC.
-However, at low SNR, the BFC defined in (\ref{eq:aic2}) still tends to underestimate the number of signals $k$.
-In the following Remark \ref{eq:remark3}, we will give some reasons.
+Simulations show that, the BCF defined in (\ref{eq:aic2}) is better than the AIC and is referred as the quasi-AIC in \cite{Bai:Choi:Fujikoshi:2018}.
+However, at low SNR, the BCF defined in (\ref{eq:aic2}) still tends to underestimate the number of signals $k$, especially in the case $c\rightarrow1+$ (see also Section \ref{section:experiments}).